-- ☆ Goals and interests identified by families - ☆ Supporting Maine's Infants and Toddlers: Guidelines for Learning and Development - ☆ Head Start Early Learning Outcomes Framework - ☆ Maine's Early Learning and Development Standards, Department of Education - ☆ Public school initiatives and focus areas (i.e. Building Blocks) - ☆ Individualized Education Programs (IEP) and Individualized Family Service Plans (IFSP)
+- ☆ Goals and interests identified by the children and their families - ☆ Infant and Toddler Maine Early Learning and Development Standards (Infant Toddler MELDS) - ☆ Preschool Maine Early Learning and Development Standards (P-MELDS) - ☆ Head Start Early Learning Outcomes Framework (ELOF) - ↑ Public school initiatives and focus areas (i.e. Building Blocks) - ☆ Individualized Education Programs (IEP) and Individualized Family Service Plans (IFSP)

-Please share any ideas about what you would like to see in the classroom!
+Please share any ideas about what you would like to see in the classroom/location!

-Observations of your child's progress at school are collected throughout the year using an assessment system called Teaching Strategies Gold.
-During parent-teacher conferences you will connect with your child's teacher to discuss successes, any concerns, and plan for what's next.
-We always welcome your observations from home or with your child in the community - this helps teachers to understand your child better and can support their planning efforts.
-Ask your child's teacher about receiving observation updates through e-mail!
+Observations of your child's progress in the classroom/setting are collected throughout the year using an assessment system called Desired Results Developmental Profile (DRDP).
+During parent-teacher conferences, you will connect with your child's teacher/provider to discuss successes, any concerns, and plan for what is next.
+We always welcome your observations from home or with your child in the community - this helps teachers/providers to understand your child better and can support their planning efforts.
+Ask your child's teacher/provider about receiving observation updates through our communication apps!